CAMERA-BBQS/BCI2000/README.md

 ## Additional Support
 ### BCI2000 Watchdog
-The purpose of the Watchdog is to ensure reliable long-duration recordings.
-During extended monitoring sessions, unexpected interruptions may occur—for example, transient system dropouts or routine EEG maintenance that temporarily interrupts the neural data source.
-The Watchdog monitors the acquisition process and automatically restarts the system when such interruptions are detected, allowing neural signal acquisition to resume without manual intervention.
+During extended monitoring sessions, unexpected interruptions may occur, such as transient neural recording dropouts or device freezes.
+The BCI2000 Watchdog monitors the acquisition process and automatically restarts the system upon detecting these interruptions, allowing recording to resume without frequent manual intervention.
+You may modify the monitored parametesr as needed.

 For more information, please visit [BCI2000 Watchdog](https://www.bci2000.org/mediawiki/index.php/User_Reference:BCI2000Watchdog)